Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Methods

 Fifth, we assume that the covariates $X$ and outcomes $Y$ are not observed directly.
 Instead, survey sampled versions $W$ and $J$ are available, with additive gaussian measurement error arising due to sample variability.

 where $(\xi_{sc}, \nu_{sc})$ is independent of $(X, Y)$ and has distribution

 We believe equations (\ref{eqn:additivenoise}) and (\ref{eqn:gaussiannoise}) are reasonable because measurement error in our context is sampling variability.
-While \eqref{eqn:gaussiannoise} further implies the measurement errors in our covariates and outcomes are uncorrelated, this is reasonable because our outcomes are measured on a different cross-sectional survey than our covariates.\footnote{Our covariates are almost all ratio estimates, which will in general be biased.
-This bias, however, decreases quickly with the sample size (is $O(n^{-1})$).
-Given that our CPUMA sample sizes are all over 300, we treat these estimates as unbiased in our analysis.}
+While \eqref{eqn:gaussiannoise} further implies the measurement errors in our covariates and outcomes are uncorrelated, this is also reasonable because our outcomes are measured on a different cross-sectional survey than our covariates.\footnote{Our covariates are almost all ratio estimates, which are in general biased.
+This bias, however, is $O(1/n)$ and therefore decreases quickly with the sample size; given that our sample sizes are all over 300, we treat these estimates as unbiased.}

-Sixth, we assume that the covariates for the treated units $X_{sc}$ are drawn iid multivariate normal conditional on treatment:
+Sixth, we assume that the covariates for the treated units $X_{sc}$ are drawn i.i.d. multivariate normal conditional on treatment:

 Under equations (\ref{eqn:gaussiannoise})-(\ref{eqn:Xgaussian}), the conditional expectation of $X_{sc}$ given noisy observation $W$ among the treated units can be seen to equal